‘Different era’: Grandson gives update on Jimmy, Rosalynn Carter’s health

-**Related Video Above: Jimmy and Rosalynn Carter marked their 77th wedding anniversary in July.**

-(WJW) — The grandson of former president Jimmy Carter and his wife Rosalynn is offering an update on their health.
+(WJW) — The grandson of former president Jimmy Carter and his wife Rosalynn said his family is coping with the declining health of the husband and wife.
+Jimmy Carter entered hospice care in February, and Rosalynn was diagnosed with dementia a few months later.

-“My grandparents have always been the entertainers,” Josh Carter told People Magazine, months after Jimmy was put on hospice and Rosalynn’s dementia diagnosis was announced.
+“My grandparents have always been the entertainers,” Josh Carter told People Magazine.
 “But now we’re kind of the ones having to entertain.
 It’s different, it’s just a different era.”

+He said family members are spending lots of time at the couple’s home in Plains, Georgia, to keep the Carters company.
+In recent months, the couple’s four children, and many grandchildren and great-grandchildren, have been a near-constant presence at the compound.
+Close friends and some extended family also have visited, as the couple seems to defy their age and conditions, even attending the Plains’ Independence Day fireworks display in July.

-Jimmy is 98 years old and Rosalynn is 96 years old and they’ve been together most of their lives.
-Now they’re living out their final days at their Plains, Georgia, home still with one another, even still holding hands, Josh said.
-The former president reportedly is taking it sharp as a tack, although tired, as his wife’s memory is deteriorating.
+Jimmy is 98 years old and Rosalynn is 96 years old, and they’ve been together most of their lives.

+The former president is still sharp as a tack, his grandson said, even as his wife’s memory deteriorates.

 “Odds are I’m gonna lose my grandfather before my grandmother,” Josh told People.
 “He’s in hospice care and she’s not, and it’s just math.”